python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

 :ref:`env-pypi_token` should be set as a secret on your repository's settings page.
 It is also possible to use username and password authentication in a similar fashion.

+``concurrency`` is a
+`beta feature of GitHub Actions <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency>`_ which disallows two or more release jobs to run in parallel.
+This prevents race conditions if there are multiple pushes in a short period of time.

 .. warning::
   You must set `fetch-depth` to 0 when using ``actions/checkout@v2``, since